davletovb/neva/README.md

 The same session supports `async for event in session`; call `await session.aclose()` when stopping early.
 The producer blocks when the bounded queue fills. `close()` signals cancellation, but a synchronous provider read can take up to `request_timeout` to return.
+The response enters history and cache only when the consumer accepts the `complete` event.
+A provider call that finishes after the consumer closes can still incur and record spend.
 A failure after text is emitted raises `StreamInterruptedError` with its partial text; it is never retried or cached and is not added to conversation history.
 Failures before output can use configured retries.
 Completed output is capped by `max_response_chars` (default one million characters) in addition to the provider's output-token setting.
 Streaming uses the same shared provider admission, circuit breaker,